warisali2/warisali.ml/content/posts/dev-career-paths.md

 code.
 Testing and QA insure that the implemented code conforms to the requirements, both functional and non-functional.
 Finally, the software is ready to be installed in a production environment and "deployment" refers to this process.

+### Careers in Software Engineering

 #### Requirement Analyst
 We develop software to solve our problems.
-But problems are continously or our needs are continously changing.
-So, even for a well known problem like hotel reservations, new systems are being developed daily. because our needs are chaning.
+But problems are continuously or our needs are continuously changing.
+So, even for a well known problem like hotel reservations, new systems are being developed daily. because our needs are changing.

-When Hotel Reservation started in 1900s, there was no such thing as credit card. and now we can rent extra rooms in our homes using services like airbnb.com
+When Hotel Reservations started in 1900s, there was no such thing as credit card and now we can rent extra rooms in our homes using services like airbnb.com

 Due to this dynamic nature of what users want and their technology choices, understanding their needs is extremely